ryantd42/NY-Legislative-Git/2023/S6483B-2023/bill.md

   Civil  Service  and  Pensions -- recommitted to the Committee on Civil Service and Pensions in accordance with  Senate  Rule  6,  sec.
-8  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee
+8  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee -- committee discharged,  bill  amended, ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the retirement and social security law, in  relation  to enacting the "State Police Retention act"
+ AN  ACT  to amend the retirement and social security law, in relation to enacting the "State Police  Retention  act";  and  providing  for  the repeal of such provisions upon expiration thereof

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Short title.
 This act shall be known and may be  cited  as the "State Police Retention act".
   § 2.
-Legislative  findings.
-Front  line public employees have faced unprecedented adverse health effects as the result of employer  mandates to  require state police officers to remain on-duty and physically pres- ent at their work locations during the deadly COVID-19  pandemic.
-These crucial  public  employees  mandated  to  continue  conducting  crucial services to the public during the most deadly  period  of  the  COVID-19 pandemic  displayed exemplary service, while often at a health detriment to the employee and their family.
-Prior to the  state  mandating  worker quarantines,  state  police  officers were already on the front lines of the pandemic transporting crucial medical supplies, test kits as well as COVID-19 samples throughout the state  to  laboratories  established  to test  suspected  COVID-19 submissions in order to gain an early foothold in statewide  treatment  protocols.
-Besides  the  strenuous  work  they already perform, additional duties as part of the early tracking, trans- porting  and testing of COVID-19 samples has resulted in a large contin- gent of state police officers to retire earlier than expected  and  thus reduced  overall manpower allotments that does not keep up with mandated duty requirements.
-This legislation offers an inducement to  retain  our

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01299-05-4
- S. 6483--A  2

- most  valued  senior  state police officers while affording more time to hire, train and deploy replaced public employees.
-  § 3.
 The retirement and social security law is amended by adding a new section 381-c to read as follows:
   §  381-C. DEFERRED RETIREMENT OPTION PLAN PAYABLE TO MEMBERS AND OFFI- CERS OF THE DIVISION OF STATE  POLICE.
 A.  DEFERRED  RETIREMENT  OPTION